 The Myositis Association

-In 2018, The Myositis Association (TMA) celebrated its 25th anniversary.
-TMA improves the lives of patients with all types of myositis, including inclusion body myositis, polymyositis, dermatomyositis, and juvenile myositis.
+The Myositis Association (TMA) is a non-profit organization that improves the lives of patients with all types of myositis, including inclusion body myositis, polymyositis, dermatomyositis, and juvenile myositis.
 The Myositis Association provides extensive education for patients and physicians.
 The Annual Patient Conference is highly regarded, and regional KIT (Keep in Touch) groups provide additional opportunities for patients to receive support from one another.